nav-github01001/workshop-medical-assistant/README.md

 ## DISCLAIMER
 Our AI health assistant is designed to complement professional medical advice, not replace it.
 Patients should always be encouraged to consult with healthcare professionals for any specific medical concerns or emergencies. ***Additionally, we use a third-party [OpenAI] for the chatbot capabilities and they might use the data for training***

+## LICENSE

+This project is licensed with the MIT License.